 This is a power-driven saw whose blades move up and down.
 It is mainly used to make intricate cuts on wood and metal.
-Just like its name, it does DRY CUTWORK which is making sculptural ornaments have a dry cut head design.
+Like its name, it does DRY CUTWORK, making sculptural ornaments with a dry-cut head design.

 It is unique because you can make pierce cuts.

 The surface finish of the saw is usually clean and smooth.
 It is pretty noisy.
-It also has a knob control that helps to control the speed of the blade.
+It also has a knob control that helps control the blade’s speed.

 Different sizes and throats

-A dry cut saw come in different sizes.
-The sizes of the saw depend on its throat.
+A dry-cut saw comes in different sizes.
+The size of the saw depends on its throat.

-It’s obvious that craftsmen need the saws in various ways.
+Craftsmen need saws in various ways.
 You cannot use the same blade for metalwork and woodwork.
-There are common variations of blades in dry cut saw.
+There are common variations of blades in dry-cut saw.

 - Skip tooth: it is the most common.
 Has one cutting tooth, a gap and another tooth.